 There are so many markets all around the island of Bali, most of them are tourist driven with the typical assortment of vendors selling cheap clothing and other souvenirs that everyone flocks to for cheap buys to bring back home.
 But, I was more interested in visiting a local market that serves the regular community, and I did find something authentic without the tourist displays and tacky souvenirs sold in every other tourist area of Bali.
 What I enjoyed seeing and photographing was the everyday activity of locals shopping for their daily meal and interacting with the vendors.
 The Balinese people consider food quality and freshness very important in their lives and their social gatherings, thus they place a greater emphasis on shopping daily to find the best ingredients that one can afford in the market.

-Here are some highlights from the morning market tour in Tabanan
+Highlights from the Tabanan market tour in Bali

 I had signed up for a Thai cooking class at the Alila Soori Resort with the in-house chef and one of the first activities was to tour the local town market in Tabanan.
 The morning market tour started at 7am so I had an early wake-up call and sipped a quick cup of coffee before the driver picked me up to visit the local town market which was only a few miles from the resort.
 Every small town on the west coast of Bali in Tabanan has a small marketplace and this market was larger than most with both an indoor and outdoor section.
 With vendors selling everything from fresh produce, meats, seafood, flowers for temple offerings to inexpensive clothing and fabric, there was a lot of activity already going on when I arrived at the market.